pigpenguin/dotfiles/README.md

   * **flip-monitor** reads the current state of the monitor, if it's inverted return to normal if it's normal invert it.
 Useful for showing people things on the monitor/converting to tablet mode
+  * **formula** reads the user input as LaTeX code, renders the equation as a png and loads it into the clipboard for easy pasting into chat clients.
+Works through rofi for popup formula creation ^_^
   * **get-x-color** reads the x database and spits out desired color
   * **poly-hlwm-tags** generates tag data for polybar, probably shouldn't be here as it's only ever called by polybar and not by an end user.